 This page describes how to manage foreign key relationships in your database.

 Foreign keys allow you to define relationships between tables.
-Cloud Spanner ensures the referential integrity between these tables is maintained.
+Spanner ensures the referential integrity between these tables is maintained.
 The following diagram illustrates a simple database schema that we'll use in this guide.

 Figure 1.
 Diagram of an order processing database schema

 There are three tables in the schema shown in figure 1:

 Customerstable records the names of each customer.

 Productstable stores the product information for every product.